Appease/PowerShellClient/Docs/Variables.md

 Always available;equals the project root dir path of the currently executing ci-plan

 #####2.2 [string]$StepName
-Always available;equals the name of the currently executing ci-step
+Always available;equals the name of the currently executing DevOps step